 Level and nature of inter-/transdisciplinary involvement

-Interdisciplinary involvement is common among the SNSF funded projects, 41 % of the respondents note that the involvement of academicians from other disciplines was quite central to their specific project (see Figure 9), in total 78 % of the projects were carried out with the collaboration of researchers from other disciplines (see Table 9).
-Transdisciplinary involvement has been measured via different categories which indicate the inclusion of the different types of societal actors and groups in the research process.
-Although not as central as the interdisciplinary involvement, different types of transdisciplinary engagement constitute a noteworthy part of the research projects.
-Transdisciplinary involvement types yield somewhat similar distributions among the projects of the survey respondents.
+Interdisciplinary cooperation is common among the SNSF funded projects.
+41 % of the respondents note that the involvement of academicians from other disciplines was quite central to their specific project (see Figure 9).
+In total 78 % of the projects were carried out with the collaboration of researchers from other disciplines (see Table 9).
+Transdisciplinary involvement has been measured via different categories which indicate the inclusion of different types of societal actors and groups in the research process.
+Although by far not as central as the interdisciplinary cooperation, different types of transdisciplinary engagement constitute a noteworthy part of the research projects.
+Transdisciplinary involvement types such as involvement of citizens, involvement of policy makers/public administration, involvement of institutions providing welfare or education or involvement of companies, yield somewhat similar distributions among the projects of the survey respondents (22% - 27% of involvement rated above 3; 0 is the minimum and 10 the maximum).
+An exception to this rather equal distribution is media, which was quite often involved in SNSF projects, but rarely centrally.
+Thus we assume that media was mainly involved in terms of pure dissemination purposes.

 Figure 9: Level of interdisciplinary and transdisciplinary involvement